-The Notice can be sent to the Tenant by using our Section 21 Covering Letter for a Tenancy in England.
+Section 21 Notice (Form 6A) can be served on the tenant by using the Covering Letter for Section 21 Notice (England).
 This letter can set out practical arrangements for vacating the property.

-Housing Law permits an Assured Shorthold Tenant to remain in occupation of the Property after the end of the fixed term of his Tenancy, unless the Landlord has served a valid Section 21 Notice.
-The Tenancy becomes a “periodic” AST.
+Housing Law permits an AST tenant to remain in occupation of the property after the end of the fixed term of the tenancy unless the landlord has served a valid Section 21 Notice (Form 6A).
+The tenancy becomes a “periodic” AST.

-Please note that this Notice is only suitable for ASTs.
+Please note that the Section 21 Notice (Form 6A) is only suitable for ASTs.
 It cannot be used to terminate any other type of tenancy.
 Consider using a Section 8 Notice Seeking Possession or a Notice to Quit instead.
-These documents can be found in our “Terminating Tenancies” folder.
+These documents can be found in the “Terminating Tenancies” folder

-Serving this Notice is effectively the first step in the Accelerated Procedure for repossession of properties let on ASTs.
-If the court is satisfied that a valid Section 21 Notice has been served, it will order the Tenant to vacate the Property.
+Serving a Section 21 Notice (Form 6A) is effectively the first step in the Accelerated Procedure for repossession of properties let on ASTs in England.
+If the court is satisfied that a valid Section 21 Notice (Form 6A) has been served, it will order the Tenant to vacate the property.

-Landlords need to have complied with certain legal obligations before they can serve a valid Section 21 Notice.
-See our Guidance on Section 8 and Section 21 Notices for further information.
+Landlords need to have complied with certain legal obligations before they can serve a valid Section 21 Notice (Form 6A).
+See the Guidance Section 21 Notices for further information.